 Good credit doesn’t only increase your chances of approval for a credit card.
-It can also position you for approval on a high credit line and competitive APR on purchases and balance transfers, helping you to save on unnecessary interest — even after an intro APR expires.
+It can also position you for a high credit line and competitive APR on purchases and balance transfers, helping you to save on interest — even after an intro APR expires.

 What’s in this guide?

 What to expect from balance transfer cards if you have good credit

 Credit card providers consider many factors beyond your credit score.
 Still, with a good one, you’re well poised for top balance transfer cards that come with:

 - High credit limits.
 A high limit means you can transfer higher balances, especially when credit card issuers limit balance transfers to a certain percentage of your credit limit.